Health in North Korea: Coronavirus outbreak

 In 2020, North Korea was one of the first countries to close borders and take other measures due to the COVID-19 pandemic.
 On 12 May 2022, North Korea announced its first case.
 A 2024 article in 38 North by U.S. health academics stated that North Korea had had a "seemingly successful response to COVID-19".

+The Coronavirus pandemic also lead North Korea to step up on its domestic medical supplies and appliances production, including medical oxygen.

 HIV/AIDS

 The DPRK government has always maintained that North Korea is completely free of AIDS.
 According to UNAIDS, less than 0.2% of North Korea's adult population were HIV-positive in 2006.
 In 2018, WHO's North Korean office said there were no reported HIV positive cases in the country.

 A study in 2002 found both men and women were reasonably educated about HIV/AIDS.
 More than two-thirds knew about ways to avoid HIV/AIDS, and there were only few misconceptions about the disease.
 However, according to the UN Population Fund in 2001, even hospital staff occasionally had limited awareness.
 Travel across the border to China has been seen as a risk factor.

 In 2011, North Korea spent $1,000,000 on HIV prevention, with similar figures for previous years.
 The same year, North Korea received $75,000 of international aid for combatting HIV/AIDS.
 There are testing points and clinics, but no antiretroviral therapy was reportedly available in 2006.

 North Korea has punitive laws concerning certain populations at risk of HIV/AIDS.
 According to UNAIDS, such laws can stigmatize those affected by HIV/AIDS and hinder their treatment.
 North Korea criminalizes the sex trade.
 Some drug-related crimes are capital offenses.
 On the other hand, drug users are not subjected to compulsory detention.
 Same-sex relations between consenting adult males are not illegal.
 North Korea deports visitors upon discovery of HIV-positive status.

-In 2019, American journal Science has reported the country has higher numbers of HIV than expected, with a total number of 8362 people with HIV in the country.
+In 2019, American journal Science has reported the country has higher numbers of HIV than expected, with a total number of 8,362 people with HIV in the country.

 Traditional Korean medicine

 According to the Korean Medical Association, more than 80 percent of primary care in North Korea relies on traditional Korean medicine.
 The association suggests the promotion of traditional medicine is the result of poor pharmaceutical production.
 North Korean law both requires and emphasizes that Western medicine must be combined with traditional Korean medicine.
 Article 31 of the North Korean Medical Law stipulates that medical institutions must use acupuncture and traditional Korean medicine to treat patients.
 Other aspects of the law also emphasize developing both traditional and modern medicine, which is reflected in most North Korean medical journals.
+In 2025, the construction of certified Koryo (traditional) medicine factories was emphasised.